chrisdavenport/j3-rest-api/README.md

 ```

 ## Adding web services support to a component
-Look at /components/com_content for an example of how this could be done.
+Look in /components/com_content and /components/com_weblinks for examples of how this could be done.
 The core web services code looks for a services.json file in each of the installed component directories.
 If it finds one it automatically merges it into the services router map.

-Here’s the one for com_content:
+Here’s the router map for com_content:

 ```javascript
 {